 To establish the standard of care and demonstrate how the actions of the healthcare practitioner fell short of that standard, medical specialists must testify in medical negligence cases, which can be complicated.

 Is It Illegal for a Doctor to Refuse to Treat a Patient?

 The law and professional ethics require doctors to treat patients seeking care.
 A doctor may, however, decline to treat a patient in particular circumstances.

 A doctor has the right to decline a patient’s care in some situations if doing so would conflict with their professional or ethical commitments.
 For instance, a physician might refuse to administer treatment if they feel it is not medically required or will risk the patient’s health.

 Additionally, if a patient requests care for a condition not within the doctor’s scope of practice, the doctor may decline to offer it.

 It is crucial to remember that doctors cannot typically refuse to treat patients based on discriminatory criteria, including their race, gender, religion, sexual orientation, or status as a person with a handicap.
 It would be against federal and state regulations that forbid discrimination in healthcare to refuse to treat a patient based on these reasons.

 The patient may be able to take legal action against the doctor or file a complaint with the state medical board if the doctor refuses to treat them due to discriminatory grounds.

-In conclusion, it is generally accepted that physicians have an ethical and professional duty to treat patients seeking care.
+In conclusion, physicians have an ethical and professional duty to treat patients seeking care.
 Doctors cannot refuse to treat patients based on discriminatory grounds.
 At the same time, there may be instances in which they can do so, such as when doing so would go against their professional or ethical commitments.